Carige seen heading towards cash call after writedowns

-MILAN (Reuters) - Troubled Italian bank Carige (CRGI.MI) is seen heading towards a capital hike after hefty writedowns punched a hole into its already weak balance sheet, dragging its shares to a two-month low on Tuesday.
+MILAN (Reuters) - Troubled Italian bank Carige (CRGI.MI) is heading towards a capital hike after hefty writedowns punched a hole into its already weak balance sheet, analysts said, dragging its shares to a two-month low on Tuesday.

 The Genoa-based lender said late on Monday it had booked surprise goodwill writedowns on a range of assets worth 1.65 billion euros ($2.21 billion) following queries by Italian market regulator Consob on the value of some investments.